StuartCheshire/draft-cheshire-sbm/draft-cheshire-sbm.md

 Using the example from {{casestudy}}, in both cases the long-term average throughput was 500 kb/s.
-What changed was that originally the application was generating 500 kb/s with two seconds of outgoing delay;
+What changed was that originally the application was generating 500 kb/s with two whole seconds of outgoing delay;
-after using TCP\_REPLENISH\_TIME the application was generating 500 kb/s with 250 milliseconds of outgoing delay.
+after using TCP\_NOTSENT\_LOWAT the application was generating 500 kb/s with just 250 milliseconds of outgoing delay.

 ## Bulk Transfer Protocols